bloominstituteoftechnology/web-module-challenge-intro-to-js/README.md

 # Introduction To JavaScript

-TEST...my Canvas can't find a new Git submission :-( TESTING TESTING
+TEST...my Canvas can't find a new Git submission :-( TESTING TESTING, AND TESTING

 The module challenge is the afternoon project or assignment that students work through independently.
 This expands on the guided project completed earlier with the instructor.